There are two barbell back squats variations depending on the position of the bar on your back – low bar and high bar.

 I think that beginners should stick to high bar squats because this variation works the quadriceps more than low bar squats do while still providing plenty of stimulation for your posterior chain muscles.
 Besides, the high bar has a very good carryover to the low bar squat.
 The opposite is also true but only to a certain point.
 It’s not uncommon for experienced low bar squatters to lose 100 pounds when they switch to deep high bar style squats.
 This creates ego problems.

-When you position the bar on your back you must flex your upper back muscles really hard in order to form a platform for the bar to sit on.
-It’s recommended that your grab the bar with the narrowest possible grip your flexibility and mobility allows you to use.
+When you position the bar, tense your upper back muscles really hard to form a platform for the bar to sit on.
+It’s recommended to grab the bar with the narrowest grip that your flexibility and mobility allow.
 If your grip during squats is too narrow, you will experience shoulder, elbow and wrist pain.
-If your grip is too width, you will lose back tightness which is crucial for stabilizing the bar on your back.
-Experiment and find the right width corresponding to your flexibility levels.
-Depending on how inflexible you are, you may need to perform some shoulder stretches in order to get more comfortable.
+If your grip is too wide, you will lose back tightness – a crucial element for stability and transfer of force to the bar.
+Experiment and find the right width for your flexibility levels.
+Depending on how inflexible you are, you may need to perform some shoulder stretches.

-In order to increase the stability of the bar on your back – place some chalk on the bar and on your back.
-This will make the bar feel much more secure on your back and it won’t slight down at all.
-Make sure to place more chalk on the smooth part of the bar between the rings.
-This will increase friction tremendously.
+To increase the stability, place some chalk on the bar and on your upper back.
+The added friction will secure the bar even more.
+Put more chalk on the smooth part of the bar between the rings to increase the friction.

 Many people experience neck pain during squats.
 That’s because they place the bar too high on the “naked” vertebrae instead of the traps.
 Fix that!